 |Diplegic cerebral palsy||2||CP that affects two symmetrical limbs, usually the legs.
 However, other parts of the body may also be affected, to a lesser degree.|

 |Paraplegic cerebral palsy||2||Impairs the lower body, affecting both legs.|

-|Triplegic cerebral palsy||3||Impacts three limbs; usually both arms and one leg.|
+|Triplegic cerebral palsy||3||Impacts three limbs.|

 |Pentaplegic cerebral palsy||5||Impacts both legs, both arms, and the head and neck.|